 I write about science, nature, environmental issues, birds and birding, and travel from perpetually overcast central New York state.
 Past and present clients include The Atlantic, Perceptive Travel, Smithsonian, Audubon, Wildlife Conservation, AmericanStyle, National Geographic Traveler, Cooking Light, Islands Magazine, The Christian Science Monitor, Sweet Tea Journal, Executive Traveler, Yankee Magazine, History Channel Magazine, American Archaeology, and Living Bird.

-My first narrative nonfiction work for adults -- Falconer on the Edge: A man, his birds, and the vanishing landscape of the American West (Houghton Mifflin Harcourt, 2009) is now available.
+My first narrative nonfiction work for adults -- Falconer on the Edge: A man, his birds, and the vanishing landscape of the American West (Houghton Mifflin Harcourt, 2009).

 I'm also the author of several nonfiction books for middle-school aged children published by Nomad Press: Tools of the Ancient Romans; Tools of Navigation; and Great Pioneer ProjectsYou Can Build Yourself.